uservidya/ruby-fmanager/readme.md

 What if fmanager
 * helps ensure k copies of backups over multiple storage resources,
-* maintains recycle bins for file deletions, readily for recover,
+* maintains recycle bins for file deletions, readily for recovery,
 * helps identifying duplicated and large backup files for removal,

 THAT'LL BE GREAT!!!